 Temperance: forgiveness and mercy, humility, prudence, self-control

-Transcendence: appreciation of beauty & excellence, gratitude, hope, humour, spirituality
+Transcendence: an appreciation of beauty & excellence, gratitude, hope, humor, spirituality

-Developing the core capacities in human beings achieved by above-mentioned virtues help individuals maintain their state of wellbeing and live an accomplished life.
+Developing the core capacities of human beings achieved by the virtues mentioned above helps individuals maintain their wellbeing and live an accomplished life.
 To apply this concept, the positive psychology researchers have created tools and tests in a practical and rigorous scientific manner to identify the strengths of character measured by their virtues.
-The aim is to recognise your signature strength and practice it in new ways each day.
-For example, if your highest strength is creativity, each day you practice different ways to be creative whether in introducing yourself, blending creativity in your appearance, learning about a creative person, and so forth.
+The aim is to recognize your signature strength and practice it in new ways each day.
+For example, if your highest strength is creativity, each day you practice different ways to be creative, whether in introducing yourself, blending creativity in your appearance, learning about a creative person, and so forth.

 As you focus on improving your good character traits, positive emotions will take shape.
 This optimistic element encourages tenacity and helps to cope with your vulnerabilities and challenges.
 You can learn more about your character strengths for free on www.viacharacter.org.
-The VIA Institute on Character is a non-profit organization, based in Cincinnati, Ohio, dedicated to bringing the science of character strengths to the world through supporting research, creating and validating surveys of character, and developing practical tools for individuals and practitioners.
+The VIA Institute on Character is a non-profit organization based in Cincinnati, Ohio, dedicated to bringing the science of character strengths to the world by supporting research, creating and validating character development surveys, and developing practical tools for individuals and practitioners.

 “Positive Psychology takes you through the countryside of pleasure and gratification, up into the high country of strength and virtue, and finally to the peaks of lasting fulfilment: meaning and purpose (Seligman 2002, p.
 61).”

-It is worth mentioning that we have a social responsibility for the benefit of society as a whole as well as to our individual lives to engage, be useful and lead a meaningful life.
-For us to fulfil this obligation, two of the fundamental elements that reinforce the wellness of our state of mind and enrich our life and life for others is to cultivate our strengths powered by optimism.
+It is worth mentioning that we have a social responsibility for the benefit of society and our individual lives to engage, be useful, and lead a meaningful life.
+To fulfill this obligation, two of the fundamental elements that reinforce the wellness of our state of mind and enrich our life and life for others are to cultivate our strengths powered by optimism.